-EMBASSY OF URUGUAY: RECEPTION & BRIEFING
+EMBASSY OF URUGUAY:

 Please join host, H.E.
 Ambasador Carlos Gianelli Derois, and his colleagues

-for fascinating evening at their embassy
+for fun evening at their Embassy.

 Stimulating way for you to learn about a fascinating, friendly South American nation with huge potential - REGISTER NOW!